tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/blast-batch.md

 nano sbatch.sh
 ```

 Before closing, let's put some text into the file.

+Make sure to change the email address to your own email.

 ```
 #!/bin/bash